vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - The time complexity for this case will be ```O(V) + O (2E) ~ O(V + E)```.

 Graph represented as an adjacency matrix (a V x V array)
-- For each node, we will have to traverse an entire row of length V in the matrix to discover all its outgoing edges.
+- For each listNode, we will have to traverse an entire row of length V in the matrix to discover all its outgoing edges.
-- Each row in an adjacency matrix corresponds to a node in the graph, and that row stores information about edges emerging from the node.
+- Each row in an adjacency matrix corresponds to a listNode in the graph, and that row stores information about edges emerging from the listNode.
 - Hence, the time complexity of BFS in this case is ```O(V * V) = O(V2)```.

 Space Complexity